@CCCERAMICS INSTAGRAM

 A PIXILATED FLAT OVAL VASE

 Lockdown has been all about subdued blues and greens.
-This Flat Oval Vase bucks the trend with deep browns and oranges combined with vibrant blues.
+This new addition to my Discoid Collection bucks the trend with deep browns and oranges combined with vibrant blues.
 A summer pot!

 20/07/2020